centria/databases/src/content/part1.md

 ## Challenges for databases

-There are several technical difficulties conserning databases, and it is not easy to build a well functioning database.
+There are several technical difficulties concerning databases, and it is not easy to build a well functioning database.
 The most common challenges are:

 ## Amount of information